tylim88/Efficient-Typescript-Mororepo/README.md

 1. Keep the base files as close to the root directory as possible.
 2. Include as many configs as possible in the base files.
-3. If issues arise, create additional configuration files to extend the base configuration as needed(e.g. `tsconfig.cypress.json`).
+3. If issues arise, create additional configuration files to extend the base configuration as needed.
 4. In some cases, multiple sub-base files in the root directory may be required, each targeting a specific project type.

 ## Configuration Details